MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Utility/Set-Alias.md

 ### None

-`Set-Alias` does not accept input from the pipeline.
+You can't pipe objects to this cmdlet.

 ## OUTPUTS

+### None

+By default, this cmdlet returns no output.

-### None or System.Management.Automation.AliasInfo
+### System.Management.Automation.AliasInfo

-When you use the **PassThru** parameter, `Set-Alias` generates a **System.Management.Automation.AliasInfo** object representing the alias.
-Otherwise, `Set-Alias` does not generate any output.
+When you use the **PassThru** parameter, this cmdlet returns a **AliasInfo** object representing the alias.

 ## NOTES